jessebl/vsuite/README.md

 ## Quick Start

+For more detailed documentation, check the wiki as it evolves.

 vsuite uses the concept of project directory, in which you have various vsuite docs (which are simple [pandoc markdown](https://rmarkdown.rstudio.com/authoring_pandoc_markdown.html) files)